 Cooling Methods.
-To reduce the potential impact on nearby potable water resources, any data center or digital mining use that proposes to use water cooling must use a closed-loop cooling system or recycled water system.
+To reduce the potential impact on nearby potable water resources, any data center or digital mining use that proposes to use water cooling must use a closed-loop cooling system or recycled water system that limits water use to XX.

+The Planning Commission may require the use of geothermal, air-cooling, electrical-cooling, waste heat recovery systems, or other more advanced cooling methods which may become available.
+Use of open, evaporative cooling towers is prohibited

+The facility owner or operator shall maintain a publicly-accessible website and shall provide written notice to the Township of all cooling system flushing, conditioning, or major maintenance at least 96 hours prior to providing that maintenance.
+In the event of an emergency, notice shall be provided as soon as reasonably possible by the same methods.

+All cooling system construction, operation, and maintenance shall be done in such a manner as to not negatively impact the project site, or adjacent or nearby lands or water within one (1) mile of the boundaries for the property site.

 Power.
 Before the issuance of any building permits, the applicant shall provide written verification from the applicable energy service provider that states the following: